Cinema Insomnia: Broadcast history

-Cinema Insomnia began in 2001 when showrunner Mr Lobo was working for KXTV ABC News10 in Sacramento.
+Cinema Insomnia began in 2001 when showrunner Mr Lobo was working for KXTV (ABC 10 News) in Sacramento.
 Inspired by Creature Features horror host Bob Wilkins, Lobo suggested a filler segment for the station's late night 3am movie which ran twenty minutes short.
 KXTV immediately picked up the show upon submission of the pilot episode.
 Cinema Insmonia ran for 22 episodes (2001–2002) before the show was put on permanent hiatus.
 The second version of the show was made for local community television Access Sacramento, and ran for one year on Comcast Channel 17 and 18.
 This version of the show was also distributed to public-access television cable TV stations across the country via the Horror Host Underground.
 From 2003 to 2008 Cinema Insomnia was nationally syndicated airing on broadcast stations across the country.
 In 2008 Apprehensive Films, an indie distribution label, signed the show to release exclusive Cinema Insomnia DVDs.
 In 2009, Apprehensive Films took over the television distribution of the show as well, which resulted in re-licensing the show to AMGTV.

 Cinema Insomnia has aired weekly on over 34 broadcast stations including KXTV ABC News10 (Sacramento, Stockton, Modesto, California), KEJB 43 (Louisiana), KTEH 54 (San Jose, Oakland, San Francisco), WOTH (Cincinnati), and WAOH-LP (Cleveland).
 It also is shown on hundreds of cable systems via MavTV (national), MATA14 (Wisconsin), Cox 71 (Virginia) and Cox 99 (Indiana).

 It is delivered to independent stations via various outlets PMI, Access Media Group, and AMGTV.
 Several episodes are also available for download on the Internet via BitTorrent as well as on CinemaInsomnia.com.
 The 2006 Cinema Insomnia Halloween Special was delivered to 45 million households.

 A Kickstarter project called "Cinema Insomnia 10 Year Anniversary" was started to help fund $10,000 for the new season to give each episode an additional $384 to help pay for cast and crew as well as other expenses.
 On December 18, 2010, $11,140 had been raised.

 The first film of the 2011–2012 season was Venus Flytrap, it premiered on October 31, 2011.
 This was followed by Deep Red and War of the Planets which was co-hosted by Northern California horror host legend, John Stanley.
 A retro version of the show called Insomniac Theater featured the film The Atomic Brain and the Christmas special was the original The Little Shop of Horrors.

 On October 30, 2015, Mister Lobo launched OSI74 (Outer Space International), a web television service available on Roku.
 Since then, Cinema Insomnia has aired 90 episodes over 5 seasons on OSI-74.